security-notes/infobyte-faraday-wiki/Web UI.md

-In order to access to visualization you have to click in the icon:
+In order to access to Web UI you have to click in the icon:

 ![](https://raw.github.com/wiki/infobyte/faraday/images/Visualize-icon.png)